VincentLu91/Tweet-Analyzer-by-Topic/README.md

 The original intention was to build the analyzer for companies to analyze tweets about them, but due to the scope of the project, it is revised so that a user can input any topic and it returns results.
 This is a more general use case and helpful feasibility study to assess any topic being analyzed.
 If more tweets returned about a given topic is negative, then it stands to reason that there is something about said topic that is inherently negative, and gives users insights into the sentiments of a topic.

-## How to use the deployed data app
+## How to access the data app

-### Heroku App
+### Deployed App

-You can use the following link here: https://analyze-tweets-proj.herokuapp.com
+You can use the following link here: https://analyze-tweets-proj.herokuapp.com.

-### Alternatively, you can use the application in development environment
+### Alternatively, you can access the application in development environment

 Libraries and their versions are included in requirements.txt.
 To install the virtual environment, run the following: